Open positions for 2017-2018

 The substitute teacher will follow Waldorf curriculum guidelines to manage the rhythm of a dynamic class, including implementing appropriate curriculum, collaborating with faculty and administration, participating in playground duty and shared supervision of all grades.

 -An enthusiastic and collaborative attitude, with a commitment to maintaining an ordered, positive, and safe learning environment in the classroom and throughout the school

 -Ability and willingness to follow established rhythms and routines

 Please send, a letter of interest, a CV or resume, and three references to

 HR@heartpineschool.org.
 Please include Attention TSC in the subject line.

 Working with us

 Heart Pine School is founded upon impulses of social renewal (including a strong commitment to the possibility for children of all backgrounds to benefit from a Waldorf education), care for the living earth, and preservation of childhood.
-Heart Pine School is 7 years old and still developing.
-It springs from a long standing and fully accredited Waldorf Kindergarten, Morning Meadow, established in 1992.
+Heart Pine School is 7 years old and an Associate Member with AWSNA (the Association of Waldorf Schools in North America) towards becoming a fully accredited Waldorf school.

 How to apply

 1000 NE 16th Ave